GaryMcHugh/Data-Representation-and-Querying-API-3rd-Year/README.md

 ## Car Park Type
 This function is designed to return all car parks of the type inputted, This allows users to choose the type of car park they want to use.
-You can get a list of names of the car parks of a given type by using the GET method at the following URL:
+You can get a list of names of the car parks of the type chosen by using the GET method at the following URL:
 *http://galwaycarparks.ie/carpark/[type]*
 Where you replace [type] with the type of the car park you want (multistorey or pay/surface).

 For example, the URL:
 *http://galwaycarparks.ie/carpark/multistorey*
 Will return a list of car park names of type Multistorey.

 The data will be returned in JSON format, with the following properties:

 | Field         | Description                                                 |